Hardhat: Deploying a Smart Contract

 Install Dependencies

 Before proceeding, you need to install Node.js (we'll use v16.x) and the npm package manager.
-You can download directly from Node.js or in your terminal:
+You can download directly from Node.jsarrow-up-right or in your terminal:

 Ubuntu